 - Learn the purpose and design of the project. - Meet with the student on a regular basis.
-This includes a minimum of: once prior to implementation, twice during implementation, and once after implementation is completed. - Hold the student accountable for personal spiritual development. - Examine the content of the project for quality control. - Review the project work completed. - Assist in careful analysis of the data. - Help the student to assess the theological implications. - Guide the student through introspection of personal ministry implications. - Report monthly progress to the Faculty Mentor on forms provided by the Office of Professional Doctoral Programs. - Communicate any concerns to the Faculty Mentor. - Maintain a supportive role in the contract relationship.
+This includes a minimum of: once prior to implementation, twice during implementation, and once after implementation is completed. - Hold the student accountable for personal spiritual development. - Examine the content of the project for quality control. - Review the project work completed. - Assist in careful analysis of the data. - Help the student to assess the theological implications. - Guide the student through introspection of personal ministry implications. - Report monthly progress to the Project Mentor on forms provided by the Office of Professional Doctoral Programs. - Communicate any concerns to the Project Mentor. - Maintain a supportive role in the contract relationship.

-In consultation with the Faculty Mentor, the student will select and enlist a qualified Field Mentor upon the completion of the Project in Ministry Design workshop.
 The student will provide the Field Mentor/Student Contract (available on the program website) to the prospective Field Mentor.
-The Field Mentor guidelines outlined in the D.Min. handbook will be forwarded to the prospective mentor upon contract approval from the Office of Professional Doctoral Programs.
+The Field Mentor guidelines outlined in the DEdMin handbook will be forwarded to the prospective mentor upon contract approval from the Office of Professional Doctoral Programs.
 The Field Mentor/Student Contract is an agreement between the student and Field Mentor to engage in regular meetings for the purposes of review, discussion, and guidance during the project implementation.